Is American Profit Recovery Hurting Your Credit?

 American Profit Recovery, Inc. Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with American Profit Recovery, you should also consider filing a complaint.

 Your Rights When Dealing with American Profit Recovery, Inc.

-Debt collectors must abide by state and federal laws in the United States.
-For example, the FDCPA prohibits a debt collection agency from using abusive, unfair, or deceptive practices.
-In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
-In particular:
+Debt collectors must follow state and federal laws.
+For example, the FDCPA prohibits a debt collection agency from using abusive, unfair, or deceptive practices and ensures your rights are protected:

 • It is a violation of federal law for American Profit Recovery to report inaccurate or incomplete information about you.

-• American Profit Recovery may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• American Profit Recovery cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• American Profit Recovery must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• American Profit Recovery must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• American Profit Recovery cannot threaten to have you arrested or imprisoned over unpaid debts.
+• American Profit Recovery cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove American Profit Recovery From Your Credit Report Today!